Profile information

 Help

-You will be helping with seasonal farm work, gardening, digging, lifting, cooking, cleaning, DIY projects etc. Most of our activities are quite physical so be prepared.
+You will be helping with seasonal farm tasks, gardening, digging, lifting, cooking, cleaning, DIY projects etc. Most of our activities are quite physical so be prepared.
 Any special artistic or technical skills offered by volunteers are also appreciated.
 People with disabilities are always welcome.
 This is a communal project and always open to new ideas.

 Languages spoken